Why Are the Rights to Assembly and Petition Important to Liberty?20 min

-- Understand the history and tradition of the rights to petition and assemble.
+- Students will understand the history and tradition of the rights to petition and assemble.

-- Identify ways, past and present, in which Americans petition the government.
+- Students will identify ways, past and present, in which Americans petition the government.

-- Understand limitations on the right to petition and assemble.
+- Students will understand limitations on the right to petition and assemble.

-- Create a petition pertaining to a social or political issue they care about.
+- Students will create a petition pertaining to a social or political issue they care about.

-- Appreciate the importance of the protections of assembly and petition to a free society.
+- Students will appreciate the importance of the protections of assembly and petition to a free society.

 - Handout A: Background Essay—Where Did the Rights to Petition and Assembly Come From, and How Do Americans Exercise Them?